kfahn22/Getting_and_cleaning_data/README.md

 X_train.txt (dimension 7352 observations by 561 columns), which contains the processed test data.
 This is the explanatory data. y_train.txt (dimension 7352 by 1 columns), which contains the numerical (1-6) acitivity labels.
 This is the dependent variable.

-Codebook.Rmd contains all the steps I took to tranform the data info a tidy data set the provided the averages for each subject and activity.
+Codebook.Rmd contains all the steps I took to tranform the data into a tidy data set that contais the averages for each subject and activity.

 run_analysis.R contains the script